 Two key questions in my current work are how to rethink the role of journalism in the absence of contestation and engagement in the public sphere; and how to understand the tensions and contradictions in contemporary environmentalist discourse.
 I am currently Principal Investigator for an AHRC-funded research network on war and games, and I have recently finished a book on Climate Change and Post-Political Communication (Routledge 2018).

 I am a member of the Media, Communication & Cultural Studies Association and of the European Communication Research & Education Association, a fellow of the Higher Education Academy, and a former member of the Arts & Humanities Research Council’s peer review college.
-I’m also on the editorial board of Media, War & Conflict and the advisory board of JOMEC.
+I’m also on the editorial board of Media, War & Conflict, the advisory panel of JOMEC Journal, and the international advisory board of the Working Group on Syria, Propaganda and Media.
 I am not a comedy doctor, and nor am I a Conservative politician.